-"prisoners of war must at all times be protected [...] against insults and public curiosity" 16 - a muchdiscussed provision following the dissemination on social media of videos of Russian prisoners of war after the Russian invasion of Ukraine.
-Finally, under certain circumstances, State propaganda could be interpreted as constituting incitement to a breach of IHL.
-This may constitute a war crime and lead to the criminal liability of the person responsible under international criminal law.
+believe that they are entitled to, or are obliged to accord, protected status (perfidy).15 In addition, IHL seeks to limit the intentional exposure of prisoners of war for propaganda purposes by stipulating that "prisoners of war must at all times be protected [...] against insults and public curiosity"16 - a muchdiscussed provision following the dissemination on social media of videos of Russian Prisoners of War after the Russian invasion of Ukraine.17 Finally, under certain circumstances, State propaganda could be interpreted as constituting incitement to a breach of international humanitarian law.
+This may constitute a war crime and lead to the criminal liability of the person responsible under international criminal law.18

 In terms of IHRL, the ICCPR expressly provides in Article 20(1) that "[a]ny propaganda for war shall be prohibited by law".
-The prohibition extends to all forms of propaganda threatening or resulting in an act of aggression or breach of the peace contrary to the UN Charter, which means that propaganda for war in self-defence is permissible.
-Although Article 20 establishes an obligation for States to prohibit propaganda for war in domestic legislation, it has been suggested that the prohibition is also on State propaganda, and is not meant to only address propaganda for war by the media or other private actors.20
+The prohibition extends to all forms of propaganda threatening or resulting in an act of aggression or breach of the peace contrary to the UN Charter, which means that propaganda for war in self-defence is permissible.19 Although Article 20 establishes an obligation for States to prohibit propaganda for war in domestic legislation, it has been suggested that the prohibition is also on State propaganda, and is not meant to only address propaganda for war by the media or other private actors.20

-Another issue is whether the prohibition covers only direct incitement to war or whether it also encompasses propaganda that supports an ongoing war and which may preclude a peaceful settlement.
-We submit that such an interpretation would be too broad since all States - including those with a certain level of democracy, accountability and rule of law - routinely convey a narrative that portrays their own war efforts in a favourable light.
-To the extent that propaganda constitutes illegal 'hate speech' it will also be prohibited under Article 20(2) of the ICCPR.
+Another issue is whether the prohibition covers only direct incitement to war or whether it also encompasses propaganda that supports an ongoing war and which may preclude a peaceful settlement.21 We submit that such an interpretation would be too broad since all States - including those with a certain level of democracy, accountability and rule of law - routinely convey a narrative that portrays their own war efforts in a favourable light.22 To the extent that propaganda constitutes illegal "hate speech", it will also be prohibited under Article 20(2) of the ICCPR.